qydchen/datascraper/README.md

 ### L2 Back End Challenge by David Chen

 This back end challenge was implemented with python.
-The challenge required me to do two things: scrape data from a bestbuy.com and do some light statistical and quantitative analysis.
+The challenge required me to do two things: scrape data from bestbuy.com and do some light statistical and quantitative analysis.
 Python has great libraries such as BeautifulSoup and numpy that help solve these problems.

 #### Scraping Data